somyalalwani/Unordered-Map/README.md

 3. find(key) – returns true or false.
 4. map[key] – returns the value mapped to key.
 ```
 **Note** : Unordered Map should be generic.
-No inbuilt functions must be used.
+No inbuilt functions are used.